IndieSmiths/.github/profile/README.md

-# :wave: Welcome to Indie Python's github profile
+# :wave: Welcome to Indie Smiths's github profile

-Indie Python is a personal project by [@KennedyRichard](https://github.com/KennedyRichard) that aims to promote fun and learning by publishing and maintaining independent Python open-source apps, games and content.
+Indie Smiths is a personal project by [@KennedyRichard](https://github.com/KennedyRichard) that aims to promote and provide fun, learning and value by publishing and maintaining open-source apps, games and content.

 You can also find Kennedy (me) in one of those links: [github](https://github.com/KennedyRichard), [BlueSky](https://bsky.app/profile/kennedyrichard.com), [mastodon](https://fosstodon.org/@KennedyRichard), [twitter/X](https://x.com/KennedyRichard), [email](mailto:kennedy@kennedyrichard.com).